How to get to Tibidabo from Barcelona: A step-by-step guide

 Best for: Visitors using the TibiBus T2B shuttle

-This remote parking Tibidabo option doubles as a park-and-ride facility.
-It’s directly connected to TibiBus T2B, which takes you to Plaça Doctor Andreu—where the Cuca de Llum funicular begins its ascent to the summit.
-Shuttle service is included with all amusement park tickets.
+This remote parking Tibidabo option is directly connected to TibiBus T2B, which takes you to Plaça Doctor Andreu—where the Cuca de Llum funicular begins its ascent to the summit.

-Rates: For TibiClub members, it is free (upper-level, BSM Basic Park), and for non-members, it is €4.20/day (lower-level)
+Rates: For TibiClub members, upper-level is free, and for non-members, it is €4.20/day (lower-level)

-Note: Wristband exchange required at the car park ticket office before boarding the TibiBus.
+Note: Wristband exchange required at the car park ticket office before boarding.
 This parking is only available on days when the amusement park is open.
-Space isn’t guaranteed on crowded days.

 COPARK Tanatori Sant Gervasi